developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/comm/index.md

 ---
-title: Comm
+title:  Comm Module
-productversion: '1.4'
-product: Enterprise Browser
-layout: guide.html
 ---
-## Overview
-The Comm Module is used to control the functionality of the devices communication (serial) port; the way RhoElements interacts with that port and the data it provides.
+**The Comm Module is used to control the functionality of the devices communication (serial) port; the way RhoElements interacts with that port and the data it provides.**

 ## Syntax